 An avid educator, Hersh serves as the Artistic Director of the Baltimore Symphony Youth Orchestras and directs the BSO’s educational and family programming, including the celebrated Academy for adult-amateur musicians.
 He is a frequent collaborator and guest faculty at the Peabody Institute as well as the BSO’s OrchKids program for Baltimore City schoolchildren.

-Nicholas grew up in Evanston, Illinois and started his musical training with the cello.
-He earned a Bachelor's Degree in Music from Stanford University and a Master’s Degree in Conducting from the Indiana University Jacobs School of Music, studying with David Effron and Arthur Fagen.
-In 2011 and 2012 he was a Conducting Fellow with the prestigious American Academy of Conducting at Aspen, studying with mentors Robert Spano, Hugh Wolff and Larry Rachleff, and has participated in masterclasses with Bernard Haitink and Michael Tilson Thomas.
-Nicholas is also a two-time recipient of the Solti Foundation Career Assistance Award.
+Hersh grew up in Evanston, IL and started his musical training on the cello.
+He earned a bachelor’s degree in music from Stanford University and a master’s degree in conducting from the Indiana University Jacobs School of Music, studying with David Effron and Arthur Fagen.
+In 2011 and 2012 he was a Conducting Fellow with the prestigious Aspen Conducting Academy at Aspen Music Festival and School, studying with Robert Spano, Hugh Wolff and Larry Rachleff, and has participated in masterclasses with Bernard Haitink and Michael Tilson Thomas.
+Hersh is also a two-time recipient of the Solti Foundation Career Assistance Award.

 Hersh is frequently in demand as an arranger, taking on anything from classical solo and chamber music to popular songs—adapting them for orchestra in an idiosyncratic, playable style.
 His symphonic arrangement of Queen’s “Bohemian Rhapsody” continues to see worldwide success as a viral YouTube hit, and he has had his work performed by orchestras around the globe.

 Hersh lives in Baltimore with his wife Caitlin and their two cats, and in his free time enjoys baking (and eating) sourdough bread.